Intel-bigdata/SSM/docs/enable-kerberos.md

 > Note: please replace {hostname} with the real hostname.
 The below section should follow the same convention.

 ## 3. Update smart-site.xml
+Please update smart-site.xml for each node.Smart agent principal and keytab path for each node are different.
 ```xml
 <!-- hadoop conf dir should be configured -->
 <property>